The Last Waltz: Drug use

-Scorsese has said that during this period, he was using cocaine heavily.
+Scorsese has said he was using cocaine heavily during this period.
 Drugs were present in large quantities during the concert.
-A smudge of cocaine on Neil Young's nose was obscured in post-production.
+During post-production Neil Young's manager insisted that a large blob of cocaine on the guitarist's nose be removed with special effects.
+Scorsese reportedly pushed back, defending the cocaine's appearance as "rock & roll."
+When Young's management insisted the post-production team created a special effect—known in-house as “the traveling booger matte.”
+This rotoscoped matte hovered over Young's face for the duration of his appearance on-screen, obscuring the cocaine blob that clung to his nose.

 Post-concert production

 Following the concert, Scorsese filmed for several days on an MGM studio soundstage, with the Band, the Staple Singers and Emmylou Harris.
 The Band's performance of "The Weight" with the Staple Singers was included in the film instead of the concert version.
 The Band and Harris performed "Evangeline", which was also included in the film.
 Interviews with group members were conducted by Scorsese at the Band's Shangri-La Studio in Malibu, California.
 Additionally, Robertson composed "The Last Waltz Suite", parts of which were used as a film score.
 Finally, according to musical director John Simon, during post-production, the live recording was altered to clean up "playing mistakes, out-of-tune singing, bad horn-balance in the remote truck.
 Only Levon's part was retained in its entirety."

 Due to Scorsese's commitments on New York, New York and another documentary, American Boy: A Profile of Steven Prince, the film's release was delayed until 1978.

-During the editing process, Scorsese and Robertson became friends, and frequently collaborated on further projects, with Robertson acting as music producer and consultant on Raging Bull, The King of Comedy, The Color of Money, Casino, Gangs of New York, The Departed and Shutter Island.
+During the editing process, Scorsese and Robertson became friends, and frequently collaborated on further projects, with Robertson acting as music producer and consultant on Raging Bull, The King of Comedy, The Color of Money, Casino, Gangs of New York, The Departed, Shutter Island, The Wolf of Wall Street, Silence, The Irishman and Killers of the Flower Moon.